RVirmoors/ccia/from-processing-to-unity.md

 Obviously, the actual drawing of the sprites, refreshing of the canvas between frames, etc are done implicitly by Unity in the back-end.

-Notice that we've used the same 3 lines of code to reposition the apple to a random point.
-Having the exact same code twice is a no-no: I leave it up to you to turn these three lines into a helper function.
+*Notice that we've re-used the same 3 lines of code to reposition the apple to a random point.
+Having the exact same code twice is a no-no: I leave it up to you to turn these three lines into a helper function.*

 You can now test the project, and play around with different values for `step` until you get the right feel.